 For information on other States, see the APEC publication Review on Regulations and Policies for E-Port and Single Window in APEC Economies (2016), available at http://www.apmenet.org/wp-content/uploads/2016/07/Review-on-Regulations-and-Policies-for-E-Port-and-Single-Window-in-APEC-Economies.pdf

-I.A.7 In particular, are there special rules for the use of trade-related electronic documents such as certificates of origin, invoices and phytosanitary certificates?
+I.A.7 In particular, are there special rules for the use of trade-related data and documents in electronic form such as certificates of origin, invoices and phytosanitary certificates?

 Even if the law has a technology neutral approach that applies to both private and public sector, special requirements may arise for the use in electronic form of certain types of commercial and trade-related documents.